 Gas inhalants can include the gases used in medical anesthesia, nitrous oxide, also known as “laughing gas”.
 They also include butane lighters, propane tanks, whipped cream dispensers and refrigerants.

 Aerosol sprays are generally household items including spray paint, deodorant and hairsprays, vegetable oil cooking sprays, static cling sprays and whip cream dispensers (“whippets”).

 Nitrites include cyclohexyl nitrite, amyl nitrite, and butyl nitrite.
 Their street names are “poppers” or “snappers.”
 They can be found in room deodorizers and capsules that release vapors.

-The vast majority of doing it produce an effect similar to drunkenness when huffed.
+The vast majority of people do it to produce an effect similar to drunkenness.
 Users experience slurred speech, dizziness, hampered coordination, and may even fall unconscious.
 A small subset of inhalants, called nitrites, primarily used by adults, instead enhance sexual pleasure in the users.
 Unfortunately, these pleasant feelings come with some major drawbacks.

 - Inhalants can also cause brain damage by cutting off oxygen flow to the brain.